 Preheat the oven to 350°F. Line an 8 by 8-inch pan with parchment paper leaving a one inch overhang on two sides.

 To the melted butter, stir in the brown sugar with a wooden spoon or a spatula.
 Stir in the egg and vanilla followed by the mashed banana.
 Add the flour, salt and stir til just combined.
 Stir in the chocolate chips.

 Pour the batter into the prepared pan.
 Use a spatula or offset spatula to spread the batter evenly.
 Bake for 21-22 minutes, til just set in center.
-Remove from the oven and sprinkle the milk chocolate over the blondies.
+Remove from the oven and sprinkle the dark chocolate over the blondies.
 Return to the oven for 1-3 minutes to melt the chocolate on top.

 Remove from oven and place pan on a wire rack to cool.

 Keywords: blondies, bars, banana, chocolate, chocolate chips, blondie, brown butter, browned butter